 Following a ticket ballot that closed in September, SA Rugby declared it had received 323,964 applications for tickets across eight matches, which was a new record for a Lions Tour.
 That same month, the OECD said the world economy would shrink by 4.5% in 2020.

 3) Covid will accelerate investments in service and stadia

 The growth of the experience economy this century has seen event promoters reach by offering new, differentiated live experiences that stand out from the crowd.
-For sports, this means investing great days out – providing a ‘festival feeling’ beyond the sports spectacle on the pitch – and matching customer expectations around event experiences such as ingress and egress, queuing, food and drink options and toilet availability.
+For sport, this means investing great days out – providing a ‘festival feeling’ beyond the sporting spectacle on the pitch – and matching customer expectations around event experiences such as ingress and egress, queuing, food and drink options and toilet availability.